Andrei Sakharov

-Biography
+Life and career

 Family background and early life

 Andrei Dmitrievich Sakharov was born in Moscow on 21 May 1921, to a Russian family.
 His father, Dmitri Ivanovich Sakharov, was a physics professor at the Second Moscow State University and an amateur pianist.
 His grandfather, Ivan, was a lawyer in the former Russian Empire who had displayed respect for social awareness and humanitarian principles (including advocating the abolition of capital punishment).
 Sakharov's mother, Yekaterina Alekseevna Sofiano, was a daughter of Aleksey Semenovich Sofiano, a general in the Tsarist Russian Army with Greek heritage.

 Sakharov's parents and paternal grandmother, Maria Petrovna, largely shaped his personality; his mother and grandmother were members of the Russian Orthodox Church, although his father was a non-believer.
 When Andrei was about thirteen, he realized that he did not believe in God.
-However, despite being an atheist, he did believe in a "guiding principle" that transcends the physical laws.
+However, despite being an atheist, he did believe in a "guiding principle" that transcends physical laws.

-After schooling, Sakharov studied physics at the Moscow State University in 1938 and, following evacuation in 1941 during the Eastern Front with Germany, he graduated in Aşgabat in Turkmenistan.
+After schooling, Sakharov studied physics at the Moscow State University in 1938 and, following evacuation in 1941 from fighting on the Eastern Front with Germany, he graduated in Ashgabat in the Turkmen Soviet Socialist Republic.
+In 1942 he moved to Ulyanovsk, working in the Voldarsky munitions plant.
+Whilst there, he invented a successful process to test for flaws in armour piercing shells..
 In 1943, he married Klavdia Alekseyevna Vikhireva, with whom he raised two daughters and a son.
 They were married until Klavdia's death in 1969.
 In 1945, he joined the Theoretical Department of Physical Institute of the Russian Academy of Sciences under Igor Tamm in Moscow.
-In 1947, Sakharov was successful in defending his thesis for the Doctor of Sciences (lit.
+In 1947, Sakharov successfully defended his thesis for the Doctor of Sciences (lit.
 Doktor Nauk), which covered the topic of nuclear transmutation.